taecontrol/moonguard-docs/docs/events.md

 # Events

-Larastats has a set of events that are dispatched according to the service or functionality being executed:
+Moonguard has a set of events that are dispatched according to the service or functionality being executed:

 ### UptimeCheckFailedEvent